microsoft/BlingFire/README.md

 ## Bling Fire Tokenizer Overview

 Bling Fire Tokenizer provides state of the art performance for Natural Language text tokenization.
-Bling Fire supports four tokenization algorithms:
+Bling Fire supports the following tokenization algorithms:

 1. Pattern-based tokenization
 2. [WordPiece](https://arxiv.org/pdf/1609.08144.pdf) tokenization
 3. [SentencePiece](https://github.com/google/sentencepiece) Unigram LM
 4. [SentencePiece](https://github.com/google/sentencepiece) BPE
+5. Induced syllabification (identifies possible hyphenation points within a token)

 Bling Fire provides uniform interface for working with all four algorithms so there is no difference for the client whether to use tokenizer for XLNET, BERT or your own custom model.